 Students who receive a tuition benefit based on a parent’s employment will have their need-based Syracuse University Grant reduced by the amount of that tuition benefit.

 Note: Syracuse University scholarships are tuition specific and may be combined with other tuition specific awards (including those outside of Syracuse University), not to exceed the amount of tuition for each year.
-If you are a Syracuse University Dependent Tuition Benefit (DTB) eligible student receiving less than 100 percent benefit, your Syracuse merit-based scholarship may be combined with your Dependent Tuition Benefit, up to the cost of full tuition.
-If you receive 100 percent tuition benefit from the Syracuse DTB program, or receive a Tuition Exchange award, you will receive a merit-based scholarship in name only, as your scholarship is already included in your Tuition Exchange or Dependent Benefit funding.
+If you are a Syracuse University Dependent Tuition Benefit (DTB) eligible student receiving less than 100 percent benefit, or eligible to receive a Tuition Exchange award, your Syracuse merit-based scholarship may be combined with your Dependent Tuition Benefit or Tuition Exchange award, up to the cost of full tuition.
+If you receive 100 percent tuition benefit from the Syracuse DTB program, you will receive a merit-based scholarship in name only, as your scholarship is already included in your Dependent Benefit funding.

 Syracuse University is a member of The Tuition Exchange which allows dependents of our faculty and staff to apply for competitive scholarships to other member institutions—more than 660 colleges and universities.